bbauska/Anti-Project-2025/README.md

 without receiving a formal complaint.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025: “Congress should discard ‘card check’ as the basis of union recognition and
+<p>Project 2025: “Congress should discard ‘card check’ as the basis of union recognition and
 mandate the secret ballot exclusively.”
 “Discard ‘card check.’
 Congress should discard ‘card check’ as the basis of union recognition and mandate the secret ballot exclusively.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 recommended the NLRB eliminate the contract bar rule so employees can more
+<p>Project 2025 recommended the NLRB eliminate the contract bar rule so employees can more
 easily decertify their union.
 “Contract Bar Rule.
 Although current labor law allows a union to establish itself at a workplace at more or less any time, the calendar for any attempt to decertify a union is considerably more constrained.
 If a union is recognized as a collective bargaining agent, then employees